 More than half a century at Hotel Il Pellicano

 Hotel Il Pellicano is one of Italy’s fabled hotels.
 The Porto Ercole perched hotel has inspired more than just vacations.
-For over half a century, Il Pellicano has been muse to paintings photographs, and stories.
-We sat down with owner Roberto Sciò to learn how he feel in love with Hotel Il Pellicano and what keeps him in love.
+For over half a century, Il Pellicano has been muse to paintings, photographs, and stories.
+We sat down with owner Roberto Sciò to learn how he fell in love with Hotel Il Pellicano and what keeps him in love.

 Meandering Porto Ercole and Monte Argentario

-“I literally fall in the love with the spot.
+“I literally fell in the love with the spot.
 It was a kind of club.
 The queen of Netherlands used to come to visit friends.
 People from all over the world, especially from United States, Canada, British, used to come.”
-And Sciò, of course, who kept coming back, eventually byinga cottage of his own on the grounds in 1974.
+And Sciò, of course, who kept coming back, eventually buying a cottage of his own on the grounds in 1974.

 From Guest to Owner

 The 1970s came and Graham had lost interest in hotel management.
 He reached out to Sciò for advice who was quick to tell Graham that times were changing.
 “I said, ‘Michael, I think that you are dreaming.
-You are in Tuscany.
-The way as you act doesn’t help here.
-I mean that you’re so frightfully rude.”
+You are in Tuscany.”
 Michael immediately responded that he was ready to sell Il Pellicano, and after a few days mulling it over, Sciò made an offer and by 1979, he was the owner of Hotel Il Pellicano.

 By 1994, Sciò was the owner of two iconic locations, Hotel Il Pellicano and the newly opened La Posta Vecchia, the gorgeous seaside villa once owned by J. Paul Getty in Palo Laziale.
 After a decade and a half in hospitality, Sciò was getting antsy and decided he wanted to make changes.